JonathanSerafini/chef-rbenv_download/README.md

-# rbenv_download cookbook
+# ruby_rbenv_download cookbook

 ## Description

-A cookbook providing the `rbenv_download` LWRP which provides the `ruby_rbenv` cookbook the ability to install pre-compiled ruby binaries from the RVM repositories.
+A cookbook providing the `ruby_rbenv_download` LWRP which provides the `ruby_rbenv` cookbook the ability to install pre-compiled ruby binaries from the RVM repositories.

 ## Requirements